RaphaelIT7/gmod-holylib/README.md

 It allows you to attempt to save data **but** try not to cause memory allocations or such, as the entire server will be in a very fragile state.<br>
 The Lua GC is stopped when this hook is called to further reduce the chance of Lua crashing due to instability<br>

+### ConVars

+#### holylib_crashhandler_crashtime = 10000
+Time in ms after which the crash handler will catch and nuke the server

 ## gmoddatapack
+This module changes how GMod's data pack compresses files by compressing them once set instead of delaying the compression until a person joins to avoid having a lag spike and increased loading times when initially joining. <br>
+This is not that useful by itself, though when you're developing and do lots of map changes or restarts this can save a bit of time.<br>
+Additionally using the <page>holylib_gmoddatapack_removeserverif</page> and <page>holylib_gmoddatapack_removecomments</page> convars, it can strip files reducing size further.

 ### Functions